While the idea of restarting a past-producing mine may seem odd, it provides companies with significant benefits.

 “We are pleased with our progress to bring a gold mine back into production in the historic Yellowknife Gold Camp,” said John Campbell, Chairman and Chief Financial Officer of Sixty North Gold.
 “There are still many steps to go, but restarting a past-producing mine using the same operators that had placed it into production in the past makes Sixty North Gold a unique company in our industry.”

-After acquiring the Copperstone gold mine in 2014, Kerr Mines has made significant strides in mining production advancement.
+After acquiring the Copperstone gold mine in 2014, Arizona Gold has made significant strides in mining production advancement.
 In January 2020, the US Bureau of Land Management issued a Decision of Record to increase previously allowed project capacity from 450 tonnes per day to 600 tpd.

 Past-producing mines provide mining companies with significant benefits over developing new projects.
 The availability of existing infrastructure, permits and licenses, and developed mine systems in safe jurisdictions can increase production, reduce operational costs and expedite a company’s path to profitability.

-This INNSpired article is sponsored by Kerr Mines (TSX:KER,OTCQB:KERMF).
-This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Kerr Mines in order to help investors learn more about the company.
-Kerr Mines is a client of INN.
+This INNSpired article is sponsored by Arizona Gold (TSX:AZG,OTCQB:KERMF).
+This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Arizona Gold in order to help investors learn more about the company.
+Arizona Gold is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.

 INN does not provide investment advice and the information in this article should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.

 The information contained here is for information purposes only and is not to be construed as an offer or solicitation for the sale or purchase of securities.
 Readers should conduct their own research for all information publicly available concerning the company.
-Prior to making any investment decision, it is recommended that readers consult directly with Kerr Mines and seek advice from a qualified investment advisor.
+Prior to making any investment decision, it is recommended that readers consult directly with Arizona Gold and seek advice from a qualified investment advisor.